 Which track to choose?

-With the six different tracks, students are given freedom to focus on the fields of their interest.
-Each track will be presented at the beginning of the programme and students can decide if they want to participate in a track or follow a general programme.
+With the six different specializations, students are given freedom to focus on the fields of their interest.
+Each specialization will be presented at the beginning of the programme and students can decide if they want to participate in a track or follow a general programme.
 Students are assigned a mentor who helps them with decision making.
 Before students enter their first research project, they are asked to arrange a personal interview with three UMCG/GRIP professors of their choice.
 ‘That is where your motivation and independent decision making comes in again.
 You have to argue –via an oral presentation- which of the three laboratories suits your research ambitions the best.’
 For the second-year research project, students are encouraged to go abroad.
 All the knowledge and skills that you have obtained culminate at the end of the programme where students write and defend their own research proposal.
 The best students will be offered a PhD scholarship and have the ability to execute their own proposal.
 This is quite unique and obviously lots of fun.’

 Biologists, medics and pharmacists